abhiyam/CS573-project-template-proposal/README.md

 Here is the iteration for the previous proof of concept visualization.
 This is also a scatter plot of how age impacts cholestrol levels.
 Compared to the previous prototype, I added labels to determine which of the datapoints are different genders.
 Additionally, for making progress on this, I was able to add an interactive legend to the graph, which makes it more user friendly.

 [![image](Prototype2.png)]

+I've made 2 additional iterations to this visualization.
+The scatter plot here has smaller dots in order to make it more visually appealing.
 ((https://vizhub.com/abhiyam/d5381425142d44dab3e8a9ca620ef781))

+The final iteration that can be seen is once again the interactive Y-axis.
+This is soemthing that I have implemented in all of the other graphs so I wanted to include it here too.
+It can be seen below.\]

 Here is the 3rd proof of concept visualization.
 This is a boxplot of the relationship between age and resting blood pressure.
 [![image](Prototype3.png)]